Julioarita/Quiz/README.md

 ## Some remarks you can consider relevant about the answers for each problem in particular.

-The Quiz was provided with nine questions, the very first of them was my name, so it actually has eight questions to answer.
-I respect the questions number and leave it on directories and files.
+The Quiz was provided with nine questions, the very first of them was my name, so, it actually has eight questions to answer.
+I considered the same questions number and I left them on the directories and files.
 So, you'll not find 'first problem', because it is starting with second one.

 ## Second Problem: